AL2009man/GyroSpace-and-Play/README.md

 While this project is best suited for SDL Input API, the header is generic enough to allow support for others like PlayStation Input API, Microsoft GameInput, JoyShockLibrary, etc.

-## 5. Where do I start implementing Gyro Orientation, but I don't know where to begin?
+## 5. Where do I start implementing Gyro Orientation, but I don't know where to start?

 Let's begin by using SDL Inputs, specifically SDL3 Input.